srikailash/srikailash.github.io/_posts/2020-01-01-Learning-how-to-learn.md

 These are a few points that i wanna keep in mind to make my learning efficient so i can also have a "life"

-1. Focus on the core thing that you wanna do.
+1. Focus on the core thing that you are looking to learn.
 This can be answered by approaching material with questions.

 2. Have a strategy to measure your progress in learning.